vpp-dev/libmemif/README.md

     - Once connection has been established, a callback will inform the user about connection status change.

 4. Interrupt packet receive
-   - Interrupt mode is still Work In Progress and will be simplified in furure patch.
-   - For interrupt mode, user application is required to register interrupt file descriptor for event polling.
-Api call memif\_get\_queue\_efd will return this interrupt file descriptor.
-     - If event occures on this file descriptor, there are packets in shared memory to be received.
+    - If event is polled on interrupt file descriptor, libmemif will call memif\_interrupt\_t callback specified for every connection instance.

 6. Memif buffers
     - Packet data are stored in memif\_buffer\_t.
 Pointer _data_ points to shared memory buffer, and unsigned integer *data\_len* contains packet data length.